 POST (each week on TUE) + PRESENT (each other week on THU) on theme/topics for the week (posting) or the last two weeks (presentation), using excerpts or series of excerpts in READER and/or documents for the week/the last two weeks, and/or (when applicable) films/videos or other documents shown in class.

-1/ Weekly Postings on T-square (TUE each week) [20%]; Include 2 remarks then 2 questions on the material you post on.
+1/ Weekly Postings on T-square (TUE each week) [20%]; Include 2 remarks then 2 questions (4 remarks then 4 questions at the 6xxx level) on the material you post on.
 Write at least 10 lines, with complete sentences only.
 Double-check your French.
-Grading criteria for essays below apply.
 Always title these postings as “Week # - Your name” otherwise they may not be taken into consideration.
+Your postings will support class discussion.
+Grading criteria: content 50% (arguments, research, originality), format [2 remarks/questions, 10 lines, full sentences], overall presentation and [written] French (50%).
+Grades averaged over time.

-2/ Bi-Weekly Presentations in class including postings on T-square (THU each other week) [20%].
-Attach your PowerPoint presentation with at least 5 slides.
+2/ Bi-Weekly Presentations in class including postings on T-square (THU every other week) [20%].
+Attach your PowerPoint presentation with at least 5 slides (10 slides at the 6xxx level, including a short commented bibliography on the selected topic).
 Always title these postings as “Presentation # - Your name” otherwise they may not be taken into consideration.
-This means a third of the class will present each week (or half the class, for smaller classes), beginning with students whose names begin with an A, etc. Double-check your French.
+This means half the class will present each week, beginning with students whose names begin with an A, etc. Double-check your French.
 Always finish your presentation with at least one question addressed to class.
-Grading criteria for essays below apply.
+Grading criteria: Grading criteria: content 50% (arguments, research, originality), effective delivery, overall presentation and [spoken and written] French (50%).
+Grades averaged over time.

 40% - 2 Essays (20% each); Two essays on topics related to the course and chosen by student with instructor's approval.
-Length: 4 to 5 pages each (10 pages each for the 6xxx level), format: see dissertation instructions in writing guide on T-square.
+Length: 4 to 5 pages each (10 pages each at the 6xxx level), format: see instructions in writing guide on T-square.
 Use MLA style for notes and bibliographical information.
 For each essay, 2 grades, for 2 drafts (preceded by an ungraded outline to be approved by instructor).
 The average of the 2 grades is the grade for the essay.

-50%: 1st draft graded for content (60%: arguments, research, originality), organization and overall presentation (10%) and French (30%); grades may include A+, A. A-, B+, B, B-, etc. at this point.
+50%: 1st draft graded for content (66,66%: arguments, research, originality), organization, overall presentation and quality of [written] French (33.33%); grades may include A+, A. A-, B+, B, B-, etc. at this point.

 50%: 2nd draft [after 1st correction by instructor, who will underline each mistake in French and make other remarks] graded for French and any improvement linked to instructor’s remarks in the margin.
 2nd draft may if satisfactory improve the grade within these limits: if 1st draft grade is B, 2nd draft grade can be B+ at most, if 1st draft grade is B+, 2nd draft grade can be A- at most, etc.

 10% - Final Project (individually or in groups): Present a project (project selected by student(s), topic to be approved by instructor).
 To be prepared individually or in groups of 2, 3 or 4 (10 slides each), the project will address a particular aspect of the above topic to be determined by the students in each group.
 Each student will present a section of the group project (5 minutes max.).

 50%: French (2 subcategories: 1/ delivery in class, including clarity, quality of French, ability to engage class [spoken French 40%]; 2/ correctness of text on slides [written French] 10%)